Quality After School Programming That Connects Kids to Nature

 "Staying outside in nature, gaming about nature and running on the ground."

 "Growing plants and crafts."

 "Everything, he loved it."

-Slots are filling up fast for the remainder of the academic year.
+Slots are filling up fast for the 2023-24 academic year.
 Educators can fill in this form to get on the list for booking a program.
-You may contact Carly Gray at [email protected] for more information about how you can bring the program to your school.
+You may contact Carly Gray at [email protected] for more information about how to can bring the program to your school.

-Nearly 8,400 students and children benefited from 416 CPAWS Manitoba outdoor learning workshops and activities at schools and daycares across Manitoba from May 2021 to December 2022.
+More than 13,000 children and students benfitted from over 750 CPAWS Manitoba outdoor learning workshops and activities from May 2021 to August 2023.

-We look forward to helping many more children connect to nature in the months and years to come.
+We look forward to helping many more children connect to nature in the years to come.